kermitt2/grisp/README.md

 ### More to come

-Next data to be mapped: geonames, geospecies and wikidata
+Next data to be mapped: geonames, geospecies